cashoefman/Covid-Vaccination-Counter-Dual-Display/README.md

 The Git Repo has a file called `example.config.py` just rename that file to `config.py` and update it with your Wifi SSID and Password.

 Depending on the ESP 32 board you use and how you wire it you can also update the PINS for any onboard or remote LED and the PIN for the ADC reading the voltage of the battery.

+[Kyle Redelinghuys](https://twitter.com/ksredelinghuys)) at the [Covid 19 API](https://covid19api.com) said he will be adding COVID Vaccination Statistic data to his API, once he does that, I will add information on how to use that API.
+But for now you can use my JSON Server.
+For this you will also have to update the API_URL to: `https://my-json-server.typicode.com/cashoefman/api-server/counts`.
 #### ssd1306.py
 This is the driver for the OLED screens
 #### gfx.py